 As with any training, there are associated costs.
 These costs vary by state and typically include course tuition, and testing and certification fees.

-For more information about current legislation and the work being done to prevent animal cruelty, visit the related resources on the following page.
+For more information about current legislation and the work being done to prevent animal cruelty, visit the related resources below.